 - …over a long enough period of time.

-If performance is falling short, human intervention is needed in order to up your contributions, extend your timeline, or reduce your needs.
+If performance is falling short then human intervention will be needed to increase your contributions, extend your timeline, or reduce your needs.

-1. A Target Retirement Fund may not be tax efficient if it isn’t entirely sheltered by your ISAs, SIPPs and personal savings allowance.
+A Target Retirement Fund may not be tax efficient if it isn’t entirely sheltered by your ISAs, SIPPs, and personal savings allowance.
 That’s because bond interest payments are taxed at income tax rates rather than dividend income rates.

 - Afford advice